 - Improved communication between ED and the GP

-There are four Clinical Nurses working as part of the GEDI Nursesteam in Emergency led by the CNC, Andrea Taylor.
+There are several Clinical Nurses working as part of the GEDI Nurse team in Emergency across Nambour and the Sunshine Coast University hospital led by the CNC, Andrea Taylor.

-If you have any further questions regarding either the Nurse Practitioner Candidate at Sundale or the Geriatric Emergency Department Initiative, please contact either Kaye or Andrea, or send feedback via our form using the link above.
+If you have any further questions regarding either the Nurse Practitioner Candidate at Sundale or the Geriatric Emergency Department Initiative, please message through the feedback via our form.